Absence and reintegration

 • Is it possible that the employee’s frequent sickness absence will decrease within 26 weeks if the work or working environment is modified?
 Or by transferring the employee to another suitable position, possibly assisted by training.

 The expert opinion gives a judgement on an employee’s capacity or incapacity for work as well as the possibilities for reintegration.
 It is a non-binding opinion issued by the UWV and not a formal decision.
 As a result, it is not open to objection or appeal by the employee.
-Nor does the opinion constitute a recommendation or advice on what further steps should be taken in relation toconcerning reintegration.
+Nor does the opinion constitute a recommendation or advice on what further steps should be taken concerning reintegration.
 It is a snapshot in which an assessment is made as to whether UT and the employee are meeting the obligations and responsibilities in case of sickness and absence.

 Both UT and the employee can request the UWV to give an expert opinion.
 An expert opinion requested by the employee carries a charge of €100, payable by the employee.